 Sometimes it’s hard to determine the difference between myth and fact.
 One common myth is that Ohio consumers overwhelmingly want to see the current health care system changed.
-But that’s not true since recent polls indicate roughly half of Ohioans and the US population want to maintain the current system.
+But that’s not true since recent polls indicate roughly half of the state residents, and the US population, want to maintain the current system.
 While the current way is not perfect, perhaps it should be tweaked instead of overhauled.

 Liz Peek wrote a very interesting article about Obama’s five “Health Care Myths.”
 I don’t necessarily agree with all of her assertions, but there are some very valid points she raises.
 If you’re concerned about Ohio health care, you’ll be interested in reading this article.

-You can read the article in its entirety here.
+You can read a similar article in its entirety here.